DomenFinzgar/STRAN/content/posts/a-report-birds-in-the-morning.md

 …here is the sound of a medium bird taking off…

 …and finally, here is the sound of a [big bird](https://drive.google.com/uc?id=1Sd0KEokMbJ1vasNcZmNItNImabbjdbht "big bird") taking off…

+"A REPORT: Birds in the morning", field recording, 2020